LeiWangR/leiwangr.github.io/_projects/projects.md

 <!--   * Human-related anomaly detection in surveillance videos -->
 <!--   * Research student: [Supasun Khumpraphan](https://micsupasun.github.io/) -->

 I always look for motivated and hardworking students who are interested in doing research with me.
-However, you must have good mathematical and computational skills, preferably with prior experience in machine learning and/or computer vision.
-Strong programming skills in Python, Matlab, and/or TensorFlow are a must, and hands-on deep learning know-how is important too.
-Integrity, honesty, the ability to work under pressure, and the ability to explore while following strict directions are all essential.
+However, applicants must possess good mathematical and computational skills, preferably with prior experience in machine learning and/or computer vision.
+Strong programming skills in Python, Matlab, and/or TensorFlow are essential, and hands-on deep learning expertise is important as well.
+Additionally, integrity, honesty, the ability to work under pressure, and the capacity to explore while adhering to strict directions are all essential qualities.

 <h2>Industry AIR Awards for Students</h2>